Tilicho Lake Trek- 6 Days for Himalayan Escape

 • Musk deer are shy herbivores living in forested areas, and their scent glands were once used to make perfumes.

-• The jeep ride from Kathmandu or Pokhara to Manang takes about two days and can be bumpy and rough.
+• The Pokhara to Manang jeep ride takes about two days and can be bumpy and rough.
+Prepare accordingly with comfortable clothing and motion sickness remedies.

-• Make sure you have permits like the ACAP and TIMS before starting the journey.
+• Make sure you have permits like ACAP and TIMS before starting your Pokhara to Tilicho Lake journey.

-• It's important to spend a day or two in Manang to help your body adjust to the altitude.
+• It's important to spend a day or two in Manang for proper altitude acclimatization before trekking to Manang to Tilicho Base Camp.

-• The trek from Manang to Tilicho Lake usually takes three to five days and passes through Khangsar and Tilicho Base Camp if you start from Manang.
+• The trek from Manang to Tilicho Lake usually takes three to five days, passing through Khangsar and Tilicho Base Camp.

 • Start your trek early each day, as the trail can be risky with loose rocks and landslides in the afternoon.

-• Bring warm clothes, basic trekking gear, and altitude medicine, as Tilicho Lake is very high and the weather can be harsh.
+• Bring warm clothes, basic trekking gear, and altitude medicine, as Tilicho Lake's extreme altitude demands proper preparation.

-Choose us as your adventure partner for the 6-day Manang Jeep Tour and Tilicho Lake Trek.
-With our deep local knowledge, expert guides, and accessible logistics, we make sure you get the best and safest high-altitude adventure even in a short itinerary.
-From jeep rides to Tilicho’s breathtaking shores, we handle everything: permits, transport, lodge bookings, and constant support from our Pokhara base.
-Choose a registered agency for a hassle-free, personalized, and unforgettable Himalayan experience.
+Choose us as your adventure partner for the 6-day Manang jeep tour and Pokhara to Tilicho Lake trek.
+With our deep local knowledge, expert guides, and accessible logistics, we ensure you get the best and safest high-altitude adventure even in a short itinerary.
+From Pokhara to Manang jeep rides to Tilicho's breathtaking shores, we handle everything: permits, transport, lodge bookings, and constant support from our Pokhara base.
+Contact Trip Pokhara for a hassle-free, personalized, and unforgettable Manang to Tilicho Base Camp experience.

 Contact Us